zopefoundation/zope.testbrowser/README.txt

 -----

-Because pages can have multiple forms with like-named controls, it is sometimes neccesary to access forms by name or id.
+Because pages can have multiple forms with like-named controls, it is sometimes necessary to access forms by name or id.
 The browser's `forms` attribute can be used to do so.
 The key value is the form's name or id.
 If more than one form has the same name or id, the first one will be returned.